 For more information on activities for children at Arisia, see the 19 & Under page.

-Any unattended children (including: children not picked up at the close of Fast Track/Turtle Track; children who do not have free-roaming ribbons found outside of Fast Track) will be brought to The Watch, who will follow procedure to ensure the safety of the child.
+Any unattended children including: children not picked up at the close of Fast Track/Turtle Track, as well as children who do not have free-roaming ribbons found outside of Fast Track, will be brought to The Watch (located in Paine on the lobby level), who will follow procedure to ensure the safety of the child.

 At Turtle Track, when children are checked in for the first time, parents/guardians will provide the name and contact information for any adult that is authorized to pick up their child.
 They will also be asked to provide a password (like "melon" or "pigfoot") that allows the caregiver to send someone for pickup who might not be on the initial authorized pickup person list (in case of emergency or convenience).

-The location of Turtle Track is not broadcast to the general assembly of the convention to ensure the safety of our youngest attendees.
-When the parents of any Turtles pick up their badges, they will be directed to Ops to be informed of the location - the Ops staff has a list of all the adults linked to a Turtle Track registration and will only provide the location to those persons.
-The location of Fast Track is subject to change, but currently resides at the end of a hallway on the Lobby level next door to The Watch.
+The location of Turtle Track is not broadcast to ensure the safety of our youngest attendees.
+When the parents of any Turtles pick up their badges, they will be directed to the Ops Desk (in Hale on the Mezzanine) to be informed of the location - the Ops Desk staff has a list of all the adults linked to a Turtle Track registration and will only provide the location to those persons.

 If a child engages in inappropriate, disruptive, or dangerous behavior, they will be taken aside and spoken to by a Youth Services staff member with the intent of defusing the situation and reinforcing the need for respect of people and property.
 If the child cannot be calmed down, the parents/guardians will be notified and asked to come pick up the child.
 If the child engages in repeated inappropriate or disruptive behavior, or has behaved in a manner that could seriously harm others, they are subject to having their free-roaming privileges (if applicable) or their entire membership revoked.